msalemor/kubecluster/README.md

 sudo hostnamectl set-hostname kmaster
 ```

-knode 1
+knode1
 ```
 sudo hostnamectl set-hostname knode1
 ```

 ### Update the HOSTS file

-Update the hosts file so tha tht kmaster and knode1 can know about each other:
+Update the hosts file so tha tht kmaster and knode1 so that they can discover each other:

 ```
 sudo nano /etc/hosts